Kenny Omega: Early feuds and teaming with Adam Page (2019–2020)

+AEW World Champion and World Trios Champion (2020–2023)

 Following the loss, Omega returned to singles competition.
 He entered a tournament to determine the number one contender for the AEW World Championship, defeating Page in the finals at Full Gear on November 7.
 On the December 2 episode of Dynamite: Winter Is Coming, Omega defeated Jon Moxley—following interference from Don Callis—to win the AEW World Championship thus turning heel and joining the Callis family.
 He retained the title against Moxley at Revolution on March 7, 2021, in an Exploding Barbed Wire Deathmatch.
-Omega went on to defend the title at Double or Nothing on May 30 in a triple threat match against Pac and Orange Cassidy, and again at All Out on September 5 against Christian Cage.
+Omega went on to defend the title at Double or Nothing on May 30 in a triple threat match against Pac and Orange Cassidy and against Jungle Boy on the June 26 episode of Dynamite.
+At Fight for the Fallen On July 28, The Elite defeated Adam Page and The Dark Order, preventing Page to receive a future match for Omega's championship.
+At All Out on September 5, Omega successfully defended his title against Christian Cage.
+After the match, Adam Cole made his surprise debut, aligning himself with Omega and The Elite, only to be interrupted by a debuting Bryan Danielson, who came to an aid of Cage and Jurassic Express.
+At Dynamite: Grand Slam on September 22, Omega and Danielson fought to a 30-minute time limit draw in a non-title match.
 His reign concluded at Full Gear on November 13, where he lost the championship to Page.
 Omega subsequently took time off to recover from injuries, undergoing surgeries for a sports hernia and knee issues.

-Omega returned on the August 17, 2022 episode of Dynamite, reuniting with The Young Bucks to compete in the AEW World Trios Championship tournament.
+Omega returned as a face on the August 17, 2022 episode of Dynamite, reuniting with The Young Bucks to compete in the AEW World Trios Championship tournament.
 In the finals at All Out on September 4, they defeated Page, Alex Reynolds, and John Silver to become the inaugural AEW World Trios Champions.

 Following All Out, Omega and The Young Bucks were involved in a backstage altercation with CM Punk and Ace Steel, stemming from comments made by Punk during the event’s post-show media scrum.
 AEW President Tony Khan subsequently suspended all individuals involved and vacated both the AEW World and Trios Championships.

 Omega and The Young Bucks returned to action at Full Gear on November 19, losing to Death Triangle in the first match of a best-of-seven series for the Trios titles.
 The series concluded on the January 11, 2023 episode of Dynamite, where Omega’s team won the seventh and final match—an Escalera De La Muerte ladder match—to reclaim the championship.
+They defended their titles against The Firm on the February 3 episode of Rampage, and against AR Fox and Top Flight on the February 8 episode of Dynamite and the February 17 episode of Rampage.
 Their second reign ended on March 5 at Revolution, where they lost the titles to the House of Black.